 The Main Jamm Interface contains a set of Global Controls which are present on all screens, including the Screen Selectors at the bottom.
 The Screen Selectors select between the main Screens and Modules which offer different functions of which the Play Screen is the most important.

-toggle Help on/off from Help icon top right (? inside Ninja hed).
+Toggle Help on/off from Help icon top right (A big Question Mark on the top right).
 Controls can still be operated when Help is on.

 Record has 2 modes: Recording Out and Sampling In.
 Swapping between the 2 modes and Settings for both are selected in the Mode screen.
 More info in the Record Mode Screen part of the manual.